adrelanos/aeternity-wiki/Getting-Started.md

 * Contributors:

-    Contributors can support æternity directly by participating in the [second phase](https://wallet.aeternity.com/) of the contribution campaign or by purchasing AE tokens on exchange directly once Aeon have been listed in them.
-To do it, the first time users must be registered on exchange where Aeon has been traded.
+    Contributors can support æternity directly by participating in the [second phase](https://wallet.aeternity.com/) of the contribution campaign or by purchasing AE tokens on exchange directly once Aeon have been listed in them. to perform, the first time users must be registered on exchange where Aeon has been traded.
 Next, the user must have a funds that available for which to purchase Aeon (likely ETH).
 Once the transaction is complete, the user can choose storing the AE tokens on the exchange (not recommended) or transfer to wallet.

     In addition, many decentralized applications will be written on top of æternity.
 Contributors will be able to participate in challenge and cutting edge projects on a most cutting edge blockchain by contributing to their initial coin offerings and/or purchasing their tokens on an exchange.